What are the benefits of vitamin E?

 In men, vitamin E deficiency can affect sperm quality and reduce fertility.
 In women, it can have negative impacts on reproductive health, although the exact effects on fertility are not yet fully understood.

-• Causes of Vitamin E Deficiency
+• Causes of vitamin E deficiency

 • Poor diets: A very restrictive or unbalanced diet can lead to vitamin E deficiency.